Adomas Varnas: Works

-Varnas' artworks can be divided into 4 periods.
-First period (1908-1913) includes his postgraduate study works of portraits and landscapes.
-Second period (1914–18) includes portraits and political caricatures.
+Varnas' artworks can be divided into four periods.
+The first period (1908–1913) includes his postgraduate study works of portraits and landscapes.
+The second period (1914–1918) includes portraits and political caricatures.
 The post-war period was not very rich in numbers, but much richer in quality.
 Now the artist frees himself from romantic inclinations, concentrating more on the development of color problems.
-The third period (1918–1940) which coincides with independent Lithuania, shows the artist's intensified colorific aspirations in his portraits and his favorite subject – landscape.
+The third period (1918–1940), which coincides with independent Lithuania, shows the artist's intensified colorific aspirations in his portraits and his favorite subject: the landscape.
 To this period also belongs his graphic works, postage stamps, money projects, political caricatures, theatrical sceneries.
-In the fourth period from 1944 until the present, the artist continues to paint mostly portraits and landscape.
-In this present period, he painted monumental historical composition "The Coronation of King Mindaugas," in which the artist demonstrated a four-year painstaking work of art.
-Artist's portraits represent the human face with all its simplicity, weaknesses and greatness.
+In the fourth period, from 1944 until his death, the artist continued to paint mostly portraits and landscape.
+In this period, he painted the monumental historical composition The Coronation of King Mindaugas, in which the artist demonstrated a four-year painstaking work of art.
+The artist's portraits represent the human face with all its simplicity, weaknesses and greatness.
 He tends to include a symbolic background in order to represent a person's social position in life.
 He not only paints outward facial features, but he also reveals the personality of the sitter.
 In his oil paintings, he represents realistic objects with a somewhat slight touch of impressionism.
 His most characteristic elements are simplicity and sincerity.
 It is amazing, that during Varnas' long artistic life, spanning over 60 years, he never was influenced by developing new trends in art, such as expressionism, surrealism, or even abstract.
-Artist's objects never lost its true realistic form, he always remained faithful to nature.
+The artist's objects never lost its true realistic form, he always remained faithful to nature.
 In his open-air outdoor landscape scene paintings, we see a patient detailed study of nature as seen only through the artist's eyes.
 Therefore, besides historical and portrait paintings, Varnas is probably best known as a truly exclusive landscape artist.